 Most of the GED Reasoning Through Language Arts (RLA) exam is multiple-choice, but there is also one “Extended Response” question.
 This question requires you to write a short essay in response to two passages of text.
 The passages will present two different viewpoints on a topic.
 You must read both of the passages and then decide which argument is best supported.
-Your essay should include evidence from the passages that shows that one of the authors better argues the issue.
+Your essay should include evidence from both passages to prove that one of the authors crafts a better argument.

-Please note that you are not to write about which opinion is correct or which opinion you believe to be true.
-You are only asked to analyze each passage and support an argument of which passage best supports its claims.
-You will have 45 minutes total to read the prompt and the viewpoints given, and to draft your essay.
+Please note that you are not being asked to write about which opinion is correct or which opinion you believe to be true.
+You are being asked to write about which passage best supports its claims.
+You will have 45 minutes total to read the prompt, read the passages provided, and to draft your essay.

 Essay Quick Tips

-- Use paragraphs beginning with topic sentences to separate major ideas and to better organize your argument.
+- Begin your paragraphs with topic sentences that separate your major ideas and keep your argument organized.

-- Utilize logical transition words to seamlessly move from one paragraph to the next.
+- Utilize logical transition words/phrases to seamlessly move from one paragraph to the next.

 - Use correct spelling and proper grammar.